 Despite some cases of success around the world, there is general agreement among researchers that sustainable development of tourism is complex and problematic and it is still far from achieving the desired key principle and aims into practice (Borges, Eusébio, & Carvalho, 2014).
 The concept of sustainable tourism remains unclear even though it's been well research, different people have different understanding of the concept (Niedziolka, 2012; D'Mello, et al., 2016).
-These confusions also come from the complex nature of tourism industry that serves as an umbrella for various industry such as travel and hospitality.
-Confusion comes from the use of the terms sustainability, sustainable development, and sustainable tourism were used interchangeably in the literature with the lack of agreement on how to conceptualize and to define (Cooper, 2016).
-Sustainable development in tourism is perceive as an ambiguous concept and unrelated to real market (Jovicic, 2014; Burghelea, Uzlâu, & Ene, 2016).
+These confusions also come from the complex nature of tourism industry that serves as an umbrella for various sustainability, sustainable development, and sustainable tourism were used interchangeably in the literature with the lack of agreement on how to conceptualize and to define (Cooper, 2016).
+Sustainable development in tourism is perceive as an ambiguous concept and unrelated to real market (Jovician 2014; Burghelea, Uzlâu, & Ene, 2016).
 Although the term is widely used, Jenkins and Schroder (2013) mentioned that the promised harmonization of ecological, social, and economic goals associated with sustainability is still questionable whether it is achievable or not (Conaghan, Hanrahan, & McLoughlin, 2015).
 Although the notion of sustainable tourism is at the forefront of public and private sector policy statements, the more that is written about sustainable tourism the less sustainable it potentially appears to be (Bramwell & Lane, 2012; Hall, 2011).
 International development agencies is more interested in tourism project that just started compare to sustaining the one that has been running (Hall, Scott, & Gössling, 2013).